mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

     * press ctrl-W (cmd-W) to run
     * I mapped ctrl-W to the workbench.action.quickWindowSwitch command and removed the key mappings for workbench.action.closeWindow.
+* by default, clicking in a VS Code window also processes the thing in the window that is clicked
+  * ex. clicking a file in the Explorer opens that file
+  * to make it so clicking in a window just moves the focus there add the setting `"window.clickThroughInactive": false,`

 ## Workspaces